UNSSOR: Unsupervised Neural Speech Separation by Leveraging Over-determined Training Mixtures: Miscellaneous system and DNN setup

 \section{Miscellaneous system and DNN setup}

-For STFT, the window size is $32$ ms, the hop size is $8$ ms, and the square-root Hann window is used as the analysis window.
+In default, for STFT, the window size is $32$ ms, the hop size is $8$ ms, and the square-root Hann window is used as the analysis window.
 For $8$ kHz sampling rate, a $256$-point discrete Fourier transform is applied to extract $129$-dimensional complex STFT spectra at each frame.
+This STFT setup is very common in modern deep learning based separation.
+Differently, the window and hop sizes of some baselines such as IVA and spatial clustering are considerably larger (see detailed setup in Section \ref{baselines}), as we observe that this leads to better separation performance, likely because more reverberation can be covered in each frame and, this way, their model assumptions can be better satisfied.

 Our DNN architecture is TF-GridNet~\cite{Wang2022GridNetjournal}.
 Using the symbols defined in Table I of \cite{Wang2022GridNetjournal}, we set its hyper-parameters to $D=48$, $B=4$, $I=4$, $J=1$, $H=192$, $L=4$ and $E=4$ for 8 kHz sampling rate.
 Please do not confuse the symbols in TF-GridNet with the ones in this paper.